jmcvw/mrup/README.md

 ![](images/remove_projects.PNG)

-### Add tab
+#### Add tab

 Adding new projects to the recently used list requires searching all subdirectories for `.Rproj` files.
-The default search location is `~/R`, but this can be changed by clicking the `Change` link.
-It may take several seconds to complete the search, with the time increasing the closer you get to the root directory of a hard disk.
-Once completed, a list is generated of all detected projects that indicates how long it has been since each project was modified.
+The search directory (i.e the circled input) is now chosen ion the **Open project** tab.
+A list of all detected projects is displayed that indicates how long it has been since each project was modified.
 Selected projects are shown in a table that also shows the full path to the project.

 Pressing the
 <code style='background-color:#337ab7; color:white'>Add</code> button